His Art

 - See all paintings

-While living in Mazatlan during the Mexican Revolution, Tilden developed a passion for painting landscapes in the red palette, inspired by Sinaloa sunsets and the Sierra Madre Mountains.
-In the 1920s in Hollywood, he became known as the “key of red” artist.
-He painted to music before live audiences, revealing his neurological condition known as synesthesia, the instinctive and synergistic relationship between color and music.
+While living in Mazatlán during the Mexican Revolution, Tilden developed a passion for painting in the red palette, inspired by the Sinaloa sunsets in the Sierra Madre Mountains.
+In the 1920s in Hollywood, he painted to music before live audiences, revealing his neurological condition known as synesthesia, the instinctive and synergistic relationship between color and music.
+He became known as the “Key of Red” artist.